Need Help? Give us a call.

 Once you’ve been denied for a business loan, you’ll get a letter in the mail from the business credit bureau that the lender contacted when taking a look into your business credit score.
 You can receive a copy of your business credit report from the bureau if you send the letter back within 90 days—with a written request to access your free business credit report.

 You’ll get a look into your business credit score for free, but it won’t have the full information on your score.
 You’ll only get information from the bureau your lender worked with, so you’ll just see one score.
-But if you’re curious as to where you business credit score stands—and why it didn’t qualify you for a business loan—it’s an easy way to access a free business credit report!
+But if you’re curious as to where you business credit score stands and your business’ payment history—and why it didn’t qualify you for a business loan—it’s an easy way to access a free business credit report!

 The Fair Credit Reporting Act allows consumers free access to personal credit reports every 12 months.
 But as you can tell from the relatively short list of where you can go to get a free business credit report, the same laws don’t apply to a small business owner.

 Sure, you can find a free business credit report from these 6 services—or something really close to it.
 But to get the full, totally accurate picture of your business credit rating, you’ll probably need to pay a fee.
-Many of these services also let you purchase single credit reports.
+Many of these services also let you purchase single credit reports from just one bureau.

 So if it’s more cost effective for you to do so, consider just buying a single business credit report about every 6 months.
 That should be sufficient for keeping up to date with your business credit.

-If you’re planning to grow your business with a business loan or business credit score at any point in the future, it’s crucial to stay on top of your business credit score.
+If you’re planning to grow your business with a business loan from a bank or other lenders or business credit score at any point in the future, it’s crucial to stay on top of your business credit score.
 It’s pretty likely that at some point in the near future, business owners will have the same right to a free business credit score every 12 months.

-But until then, it’s best to use one of these 6 services, or stomach the fee to stay on top of your business’s financial future!
+But until then, it’s best to use one of these 6 services, or stomach the fee to stay on top of your company’s financial future!